UBC-Geography/computing-resources/containers/README.md

 ### Apptainer (formerly Singularity)

-Developed specifically for academic and high performance computing, Apptainer avoids some of the security pitfalls of other engines like Docker at the expense of certain functionalities.
+Developed specifically for academic and high performance computing, Apptainer avoids some of the security pitfalls of other engines, like Docker, at the expense of certain functionalities.
 Apptainer can only run a specific container format, but it provides all the necessary tools to complete conversions.

 - [Apptainer Documentation](https://apptainer.org/docs/user/main/)